Kim Gardner claims police held her for 15 minutes during traffic stop; surveillance video shows differently

 You can’t see this in the video but Roorda claims an investigator from Gardner’s office arrived on the scene and engaged with the officer.

-“One of her investigators interfered with the traffic stop, tried to intimidate the office,” Roorda said.
+“One of her investigators interfered with the traffic stop, tried to intimidate the officer,” Roorda said.
 “I would have arrested him.
 You can’t just show up and interfere with traffic stop.”

 [WATCH: St. Louis Circuit Attorney Kim Gardner gets national support for lawsuit]